deajan/pmOCR/README.md

 ## Multiple service instances

-In order to monitor multiple directories with different OCR settings, you need to clone the /etc/pmocr/default.conf.
+In order to monitor multiple directories with different OCR settings, you need to duplicate /etc/pmocr/default.conf configuration file.
 When launching pmOCR service with initV, each config file will create an instance.
 With systemD, you have to launch a service for each config file.
 Example for configs /etc/pmocr/default.conf and /etc/pmocr/other.conf